TW-Robotics/SAMYControl/README.md

 ```

 ## SAMYControlInterface Implementation
-The SAMYControlInterface, among other functionalities, connects to the SAMYCore, requests new actions every time the system state changes, inspects the SAMYCore information model, etc.
+The SAMYControlInterface, among other functionalities, connects to the SAMYCore, requests new actions every time the system state changes, inspects the SAMYCore information model, etc.. \
 The API of the SAMYControlInterface is very simple.
 It just needs to be instantiated with three parameters:

 1. Address of the SAMYCore
-2. An array of nodes names in the SAMYCore node SystemStatus that should be tracked since they describe the state of the system
+2. An array of node names that represent the SystemStatus.
+These nodes are provided by the SAMYCore depending on what agents (devices) are configured.
+There is on node for each agent that represents its status.
 3. A standardControlCallback that "gives access" to the SAMYControlInterface to a control function (more on this later)

+How to get the correct node names is not clear to me.
+Does the user have to do that or does the SAMYControlInterface do that automitically based on the configuration of the SAMYCore?

 Once created, startSystemControl can be called, that optionally can contain the refresh rate in ms.